-The Better Sleep Council says there’s a more to consider than the date when you bought it.
-So many different factors affect a mattress, such as how often it’s used, the size of the people sleeping on it and even the mattress frame.
+The Better Sleep Council says there’s more to consider than the date when you bought it.
+So many different factors affect a mattress, such as how often it’s used, the size of the people sleeping on it, and even the mattress frame.
 Here’s how to tell if yours needs replacement:

 - Do you wake up sore or stiff?

 - Have you had a better night’s sleep on a different mattress?

 - Does it have visible damage or sunken spots?

 - Are you tired when you wake up?